 - Lab users should not be logging on to PCs unless they are allocated to use that computer.
 PCs found in the labs are there to run instruments and therefore should not be used by those who are not making use of the instrument.
 Any accidental changes or updates to the computers could have detrimental effects to the instruments attached.
-In addition to this, if the PC is located in another lab users work area, you should not be entering another researcher's space without first checking with them. - Training for specific equipment must be carried out by the Supervisor or a Technician.
+In addition to this, if the PC is located in another lab user's work area, you should not be entering another researcher's space without first checking with them. - Furthermore, due to current Covid19 restrictions and measures, the sharing of keyboards and workspaces should be limited, and areas wiped down and disinfected between uses. - Training for specific equipment must be carried out by the Supervisor or a Technician.
 This must be carried out before the student is permitted to work in the lab. - The fume cupboard is for experiments only, and NOT for storage.
 A booking system is in place for times of heavy usage. - All borrowed equipment or glassware must be signed for in the loan book. - Used glassware must be cleaned and returned to the cupboard or if borrowed returned to the Technician/Supervisor. - When the fire or gas alarm sounds for more than 15 seconds, you should leave the building immediately through the nearest exit.
 Muster outside the main entrance of Fraser Noble.
-Do not wander off without mustering or letting the Lab Manager and/or your immediate Supervisor know that you have safely evacuated the building.
-Alarms are tested every Wednesday morning for approximately 10 seconds. - Emergency numbers (University Security): - Internal 3939 - External 01224 273939 - Ventilation is controlled by Estates.
-If you notice that the ventilation is not on, you should leave the lab and notify the Lab Technician/Coordinator. - You must not bring friends or other unauthorised users into the lab. - All authorised visitors should wear lab coats and safety glasses. - Do not bring food or drinks into the lab.
-Furthermore: - Do not eat or drink in the lab (including chewing gum). - Do not put food wrappers or drinks bottles in the lab waste bins. - Do not use a mobile phone or headphones/earphones whilst in the lab. - Outdoor coats and bags should not be brought into the lab. - Broken glassware must be disposed of immediately in the broken glassware box by the door.
-Contaminated broken glass should be dealt with as per lab induction instructions.
+Do not wander off without mustering or letting the Lab Coordinator and/or your immediate Supervisor know that you have safely evacuated the building.
+Alarms are tested every Wednesday morning for approximately 10 seconds. - Emergency numbers (University Security): - Internal 3939 - External 01224 27 3939 - Ventilation is controlled by Estates.
+If you notice that the ventilation is not on, you should leave the lab and notify the Lab Technician/Coordinator. - You must not bring friends or other unauthorised users into the lab.

-- Notify Technicians so broken items may be replaced, if appropriate. - All containers containing chemicals must be labelled with initials, contents, and date.
+- All authorised visitors should wear lab coats and safety glasses. - Do not bring food or drinks into the lab.
+Furthermore: - Do not eat or drink in the lab (including chewing gum). - Do not put food wrappers or drinks bottles in the waste bins inside the lab. - Do not use a mobile phone or headphones/earphones whilst in the lab. - Outdoor coats and bags should not be brought into the lab. - Broken glassware must be disposed of immediately in the broken glassware box by the door.
+Contaminated broken glass should be dealt with as per lab induction instructions. - Notify Technicians so broken items may be replaced, if appropriate. - All containers containing chemicals must be labelled with initials, contents, and date.
 The container must be appropriate for the substance (material and type). - Be knowledgeable about all activities taking place in the lab not just those you are involved in so that you can respond accordingly in case of an emergency.
 Similarly, you should be able to identify every user of the lab, know whom they work with, and know how they can be contacted. - The lab is used for research.
-You are not permitted to take photos of anything in the lab without the permission of the Lab Technician or Coordinator. - Do not make personal calls from the lab.
+You are not permitted to take photos of anything in the lab without the permission of the Supervisor, the Lab Coordinator, or the designated Lab Technicians. - Do not make personal calls from the lab.